 Trading securities - Trading securities represent investments in debt and equity securities, in proprietary position and pledged as guarantee, which are acquired with the intention of selling them to realize gains arising from changes in fair value.
 Upon acquisition, they are initially recorded at fair value (which includes any applicable discount or premium).
 They are subsequently valued at fair value, determined by using the prices calculated by the price vendor contracted by Monex, S.A.B., in accordance with the Provisions of the Commission.
-The difference between the cost of investments in debt securities plus their accrued interest and the cost of equity instruments relative to the respective fair values of such instruments is recorded in the income statement under the caption "Gains/losses on financial assets and liabilities (net)".
-The effects of valuation are classified as unrealized and therefore, cannot be distributed to stockholders until the securities are sold.
+The difference between the cost of investments in debt securities plus their accrued interest and the cost of equity instruments relative to the respective fair values of such instruments is recorded in the income statement under the caption "Gains/losses on financial assets and liabilities (net)" and these effects of the valuation will have the character of not realized for distribution to its shareholders, until they are not made.